This post may contain affiliate links. Read our disclosure policy

 This recipe is one of my tried and true recipes.
 I love this pasta dish for a quick go-to lunch.
 It’s a pasta dish that emphasizes fresh ingredients for an easy and healthy meal.

 I love this pasta dish because it uses most ingredients that are already in my kitchen!
 Actually, this pasta came to be because I was trying to empty out the fridge, and the results were amazing!
-When you’re really hungry for lunch, you just want to get food out as quickly as you can, but still have an amazing flavour combination.
+When you’re really hungry for lunch, you just want to get food out as quickly as you can, but still have an amazing flavor combination.

 Well, this Mediterranean pasta does exactly that!

 I made this recipe as part of my Cooking Basics & Essentials series on YouTube.
 This recipe is friendly for cooks at any level to prepare!
-Be sure to scroll to the end of this post to see the FULL PRINTABLE RECIPE as well as the detailed video to see how I
+Be sure to scroll to the end of this post to see the FULL PRINTABLE RECIPE as well as the detailed video to see how I make it

 Fresh, Nutritious Ingredients